ovace/art/restaurants-paris.md

 ### Tier 2

-Cheaper / simpler restaurants that are really worth it:
+Cheaper / simpler restaurants that are really worth it if you want to not be hungry, but not worth it if you want eat exceptional food:

 -   SUCREPICE